1998piwaer/MonstersAndHeroes/readme.txt

     - All balancing related things are stored in Settings.java.
 If the game is too hard or easy, or if you want to test specific portions, modify Settings.java.
     - Can quit out at any point with "Q"
-    - If game doesn't fit on screen, or if you want to see previous outputs change Settings.java's clearTerminal() to simply System.out.println();
+    - If game doesn't fit on screen (especially if there are a lot of items in the inventory), If you want to see previous outputs change the contents of Settings.java's clearTerminal() method to simply System.out.println();
     - You can run away from encounters as well, where heroes won't be revived.

 Compilation and run directions for the terminal